-Do not use a hitch that clamps onto the vehicle's bumper; use a load-carrying hitch.
+Do not use hitches that clamp onto the vehicle bumper; use a load carrying hitch.
 You must distribute the load in your trailer so that 10-15% of the total weight of the trailer is on the tongue.

 Safety chains